“With the proper guidance, help, and attitude, it is possible to turn your marriage around.”

 You’d think that it would all come down to proper communication, right?
 Wrong.

-Based on a study by The Gottman Institute, researchers have identified the two most important traits for a long, lasting marriage.
-Here’s how they did it.
+Based on a long-term study by The Gottman Institute, researchers have identified the two most important traits for a long, lasting marriage: kindness and generosity.

 Arguing is completely normal and even the healthiest of marriages have the occasional dispute.
 In fact, arguments can actually be productive and an opportunity for bonding if they don’t cause lingering resentment or conflict.
 The key is how you handle them.